- Best corner TV mount

 There are a few options when trying to hide cables so that the cords are out of sight.

-1. You can try running your TV wires behind the wall.
+1. You can try running wires behind the wall.

-This is probably the most difficult way because this involves cutting a wall open and feeding the cords in and out of the wall.
+This is probably the most difficult way because it involves cutting a wall open and feeding the cords in and out of the wall.

 First, you’ll need to find two studs on different sections of your wall.

-The side of the studs will be the openings to position the outlet to feed the cable into, and the other would be behind the screen.
+The side of the studs will be the openings to position the outlet to feed the cable into, and the other will be behind the screen.

 You’ll then use two cable plates and a utility knife to get the job done.
 Consider having a technician help you with this.